henley-regatta/adventofcode2021/README.md

   so that part 1 is "easy" but part 2 is "hard".
 Fortunately, fish fall into discrete age ranges so we can put them into buckets by age and work with them en masse.
 As a result, part2 executes 20 times faster than part 1 even after extending 80->256 days.
+  * `python/day7part1.py` - Fairly simple algorithm but uses arrays not lists and also has an optimisation to only search occupied positions ONCE no matter how many crabs are in it.
+And of course we all know part 2 has the algorithmic explosion coming....

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.